AntonEvmenenko/CLN-SimpleFOC/README.md

 This branch is a WIP and is not intended for use by anyone other than the author.
 The code in this branch is unstable, and may not be entirely safe.

-If you're interested in the SimpleFOC-based firmware for the CLN closed-loop stepper motor drivers, please check out the [main branch](https://github.com/AntonEvmenenko/CLN-SimpleFOC), which contains everything you need, including a comprehensive and detailed README.
+If you're interested in the SimpleFOC-based firmware for the CLN closed-loop stepper motor drivers, please check out the [main branch](https://github.com/AntonEvmenenko/CLN-SimpleFOC), which is more stable and more ready to use.

 If you are absolutely sure that you need to use this branch and you know what you are doing, first read the rest of the README below.